jacob-morrison-22/personal/README.md

 </pre>
 </details>

-<details><summary>Managing Azure resources so they were running at the proper scale and would turn off if idle
+<details><summary>Managing Azure resources so they were running at the proper scale and would turn off if idle - Example included
 </summary>
 <pre>
 class AzureManager: